rust-lang/cargo/src/doc/src/reference/resolver.md

 └── ...
 ```

+### Why was that feature on this dependency enabled?

-You might identify that it was an activated feature that caused `rand` to show up.
-To figure out which package activated the feature, you can add the `--edges features`
+You might identify that it was an activated feature that caused `rand` to show up.  **To figure out which package activated the feature, you can add the `--edges features`**
 ```console
 $ cargo tree --workspace --target all --all-features --edges features --invert rand rand v0.8.5